Can You Explain The Concept Of A “gig Worker” And Their Role In The Workforce?

 Gig work can be solitary, with gig workers often working remotely or independently.
 This isolation can lead to a lack of social connection and limited opportunities for collaboration or professional development.
 Gig workers may miss out on the social interactions and sense of community that come with traditional employment settings.

-See also Best Freelance Sites For Graphic Designers
+See also Best Freelance Writing Courses

 Variable workload and scheduling challenges